ysukhoverkhov/ysukhoverkhov.github.io/content/publishing-events.md

 Title: Publishing events in distributed applications.
 Responsibilities of publishers
 Category: Distributed and rock-solid
 Date: 2020-4-30
-Tags: Distributed applications, event streaming, event-sourcing, CDC, PostgreSQL, MySQL
+Tags: distributed applications, event streaming, event-sourcing, CDC, PostgreSQL, MySQL
 Summary: Exposing state via "state change" events is a well known and well-used pattern in modern distributed applications.
 We all have reasons to use it in our systems.
 Scope of the article - discuss our responsibilities as event publishers.

 Exposing state via "state change" events is a well known and well-used pattern in modern distributed applications.
 We all have reasons to use it in our systems.
 Scope of the article - discuss our responsibilities as event publishers.

 ## Recap